Your Cloud in Your Closet

 API Reference

-The complete API for controlling Town OS — 51 endpoints across accounts, storage, repositories, packages, systemd, settings, and audit.
+The complete API for controlling Town OS — 77 endpoints across accounts, storage, repositories, packages, systemd, settings, audit, pages, DNS, and more.

 Screenshots